-If you're thinking about driving in your hired car from Brisbane to Cairns, there are a few stops we recommend you make along the way.
+If you’re thinking about driving your Brisbane car rental to Cairns, there are a few stops we recommend you make along the way.

 The Big Pineapple – Sunshine Coast

 Pull your rental car over when you’ve hit the Sunshine Coast and check out the aptly named Big Pineapple.
 Unveiled in 1971, this 16-metre-high pineapple is situated on a 165 hectare plantation.
 In addition to gazing at its glory and having your picture taking in front of the famous fruit, there are also a number of other activities you can enjoy in the immediate area.

 You and your family can opt for a ride on the “Nutmobile” or take a tour of the plantation on a miniature train.
 During the latter ride you will learn all sorts of interesting information about the grounds and plants that grow there.